The 26 Golden Rules of Running

 Consistently striving to adapt your training and find new modalities to unlock your potential.

+The best runners are the ones who will show up every day, regardless of how they’re feeling.
 Not every run is going to be great, but you’re going to get great if you run consistently.

 A friend of mine uttered these words to me at the start line of a 100k ultramarathon when I’d remarked that I hadn’t trained as much as I should have.
-And it was true – although I was slightly unprepared, I went out cautiously and ended up running a great race.
+And it was trueโ€”although I was slightly unprepared, I went out cautiously and ran a great race.

-Being slightly undertrained means you’re perhaps just off your optimal condition, which – let’s face it – is hard to get right anyway.
-Between training to the perfect amount, tapering perfectly, and balancing “regular life” with running, it’s almost inevitable that most of the time we aren’t in our optimal condition when we run up to the start line of a big race.
+Being slightly undertrained means you’re perhaps just off your optimal condition, whichโ€”let’s face itโ€”is hard to get right anyway.
+Between training to the perfect amount, tapering perfectly, and balancing “regular life” with running, it’s almost inevitable that we aren’t in our optimal condition when we run up to the start line of a big race.

 But being slightly overtrained means you’re turning up to the start line carrying some fatigue or pesky minor injury that hasn’t gone away.
 It means you’ve not been resting well between training runs, or maybe you’ve not tapered as you could have because you felt obligated to squeeze in a last few runs.

+Forgive yourself for missed training sessions or for prioritizing other things over your running.
 Being slightly undertrained can make you humble and hungry, and that’s a great place to be.

-Get The Rest Of The Golden Rules of Running: Grab The PDF eBook
+Get The Rest Of The Golden Rules of Running: Grab The PDF eBook.

 The complete 26 Golden Rules of Running (complete with a bunch of bonus stuff) is free, just let me know where to send it: